-Philosophy is the rational seeking of answers to life's most basic questions, such as "Who am I?" or "What is true?"
-Myths and religions also answer these questions, but Western philosophy, beginning with the ancient Greeks, persists in using reason and logic to come by the answers to these fundamental questions.
-This course will begin with a brief history of philosophy and then study some of the writings of the Greek philosophers Plato and Aristotle, particularly focusing on Plato's Republic.
-Selections from more modern philosophers such as Descartes and Locke will also be read.
-Finally, students will consider how non-Western thought relates to philosophy and about the Chinese tradition of Taoism.
-The reading in this course will be challenging, and students should be prepared to research, discuss, and write about a philosophical writer of their own choosing.
-Students are expected to complete a Blue House writing to standard.
+Philosophy is the seeking of answers to life's most basic questions, such as "Who am I?" or "What is true?"
+Myths and religions also answer these questions, but Western philosophy, beginning with the ancient Greeks, persists in using reason and logic to come by the answers to these fundamental problems.
+This course will begin with a brief history of philosophy and then study some of the writings of the Greek philosophers.
+From there, students will explore ideas related to the core areas of philosophy, including Metaphysics and Epistemology.
+Students will also be given space and time to explore relevant issues that interest them, through the lens of Philosophy.
+The readings in this course will be challenging, and students should be prepared to research, actively discuss, and write about philosophical questions and issues.
 Prerequisite: None.
 Duration: Semester.
 Credit: 0.5 Social Studies.